stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

 #Brief intro to Statistical Fallacies
 So, what are Statistical Fallacies?
-> "Misuse of Statistics: Using numbers in such a manner that – either by intent or through ignorance or carelessness – the conclusions are unjustified or incorrect.  -Spirer, Spirer & Jaffe 1998, p.
-1.
+> "Misuse of Statistics: Using numbers in such a manner that – either by intent or through ignorance or carelessness – the conclusions are unjustified or incorrect.
+<cite>Spirer, Spirer & Jaffe 1998, p.
+1.</cite>

 So data can be easily manipulated or misunderstood to tell a different story from the truth.
 This post will tackle one of the most common forms of Statistical Fallacies, with the name “False Causality”